gannimo/MalDiv/README.md

 - INSTALL: use this file to build a diversifying LLVM and clang
 - src: will keep the sources for the LLVM and clang compiler
 - bin: will keep the compiled binaries
-- test: contains a set of simple examples
+- test: contains a set of simple examples, test cases, and analysis scripts
+- paper: contains both the SyScan and the arXiv paper (and sources)
+- presentation: contains the two MalDiv presentations